 - Additional costs

 - recovery costs

 - service delivery interruption costs and compensations for users, e.g. when you are selling SAAS solutions (Software As A Service), it depends on agreements

 Direct losses – zero sales, abandoned carts, no ad income.
 The immediate effects of downtime are easy to calculate.
 The calculation is based on uptime time and average cost or profit.

 Search engine bots crawl the web, continuously checking sites and content.
-If the bot finds a website that’s down, they can return after some time and try again.
+If the bot finds a website that’s down, it can return after some time and try again.
 It is not completely clear what happens after that.
-More extended downtime will impact your SEO, e.g. keyword rankings and number of indexed pages.
+More extended downtime will impact your SEO, e.g. keyword rankings and the number of indexed pages.

 The loss of website reputation and brand credibility is also a big issue.
 It should be managed from a technical perspective – going back to normal.
 Another essential part of recovery is figuring out how to calm people down.
 This is now considered a new art form for social media managers.